bxdoan/bxdoan/README.md

 <div align="center">

-> People often say that motivation doesn’t last.
-Well, neither does bathing.
-That’s why we recommend it daily.
+> Do you need a reason to not want to lose

-> — Zig Ziglar —
+> — Shoyo Hinata —

 </div>